kujinlee/FeedAPI/README.md

 Design:
 User: {userId, name}
-Feed: {feedId, list of topics}
+Feed: {feedId, description}
-Article: {articleId, list of topics}
+Article: {articleId, listOfFeed, content}
-Subscription: {userId, list of topics}
+Subscription: {userId, listOfFeed}
 FeedArticle: {feedId, articleId}

-- User can subscribe one or more topics the user want to follow.
-User can find its subscription via Subscription collection in mongoDB
+- User can subscribe one or more feeds the user want to follow.
+User can find its listOfFeed via Subscription collection in mongoDB.
+Once listOfFeed are found for the given user, all the articles associated with found listOfFeed can also be retrieved from FeedArticle collection

-- Feed is a grouping of article by one of more topics that it is configured. feed can find articles that belongs to the feed via FeedArticle collection in mongoDB
+- Feed is marker (ie, tag) for article.
+Articles for a given feed can be found from FeedArticle collection in mongoDB

-- Article is article with topics attached.
-When article is feed to FeedAPI, it finds relevant Feed for the topics of the Article and insert one of more FeedArticle
+- Article is contents with listOfFeed attached.
+When article is fed to FeedAPI, it finds relevant Feeds from its listOfFeed attribute.
+One new article will insert one of more FeedArticle

+- Subscription is association between user and feed.
+A given user has listOfFeed associated.

+- FeedArticle is association between a feed and an article.

-- (1) Finding all Articles for a given user is following:
+  (1) Finding all Articles for a given user is following:
-      a) find listOfTopics for the user
+      a) find listOfFeed for the user from its subscription
-      b) find Articles for the listOfTopics from Article Collection
+      b) find Articles for the listOfFeed from FeedArticle Collection

-      NOTE: I noticed that that this is not the intended way.
-To fix this, change Subscription as {userId, list of feedId}.
-User will have to choose which feeds to subscribe based on configurations of Feed.
-Alternatively, Feed can be defined as {feedId, topic} so that feed becomes same as topic in cocept.

- - (2) Finding all Articles from set of Feed
+  (2) Finding all Articles from listOfFeed
-      a) find listOfTopics for the Feed
+      a) find listOfArticleId for the listOfFeed from FeedArticle collection
-      b) find Articles for the listOfTopics via Article collection in mongoDB
+      b) find listOfArticle for teh listOfArticleId from Article collection (3) Subscribe a user to listOfFeed
+      a) create of update subscription for the given user and listOfFeed

 You can run this application by using the following command:

     mvn clean spring-boot:run